Stewart Copeland: Spyro the Dragon soundtracks (1998–2002, 2018)

-He was commissioned by Insomniac Games in 1998 to make the musical score for the hit PlayStation game Spyro the Dragon.
-Copeland would play through the levels first to get a feel for each one before composing the soundtrack.
+Copeland was commissioned by Universal Interactive and Insomniac Games in 1998 to make the musical score for the PlayStation game Spyro the Dragon.
+He would play through the levels first to get a feel for each one before composing the soundtrack.
 He also stayed with the project to create the musical scores for the remaining Insomniac sequels Spyro 2: Ripto's Rage! and Spyro: Year of the Dragon.
-The franchise shifted over to Universal for the fourth title, Spyro: Enter the Dragonfly, which would be Copeland's last outing with the series.
+Universal Interactive had different developers handle the fourth title, Spyro: Enter the Dragonfly, which would be Copeland's last outing with the series.
 While the soundtracks never saw commercial release, the limited edition of the fourth game came packaged with a bonus CD, containing unused tracks.
 The soundtracks were very well received, and one track would later appear on the 2007 compilation album The Stewart Copeland Anthology.
 Copeland composed a new title theme for Spyro Reignited Trilogy.

 This period also saw Copeland compose the soundtrack for Alone in the Dark: The New Nightmare, his only video game soundtrack outside of the Spyro franchise to date.
 In 2000, he combined with Les Claypool of Primus (with whom he produced a track on the Primus album Antipop) and Trey Anastasio of Phish to create the band Oysterhead.
 That same year, he was approached by director Adam Collis to assemble the score for the film Sunset Strip.